estuary/flow/site/docs/overview/who-should-use-flow.md

  [distributed data mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html)
   and are seeking a tool to help with orchestration?

-## Benefits
+## How Flow can help

-These characteristics set Flow apart from other data integration workflows and address the pain points listed above.
+These unique Flow features can help you solve the problems listed above.

 ### Fully integrated pipelines